bakhtyiar/LazyUp/README.md

 ## Instruments
 - VisualStudio 2022
-- .NET 5 & 6 (don't ask)
+- .NET 6
 - WPF & WinForms
 - C#, XAML
-- Builded by nuget 6
+- Built by nuget 6
-- Linted html by htmlhint

 ## How to try
 Open .exe in
 ```
 ./LazyUp/bin/Release/
 ```
-Choose suitable for you version of build
+Choose suitable for you builds' version